BREASTFEEDING FRIENDLY EMPLOYER AWARD

 - Refrigerator nearby for milk storage

-- Nearby sink for washing up
+- Nearby sink

 - Electrical outlet